martinsda/azure-fundamentals/7-My Notes.md

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It is a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
 Azure Firewall provides comprehensive security features to control and monitor your network traffic.

 #### Key Features
-Stateful Firewall
+- **Stateful Firewall**

-Traffic Filtering: Allows you to create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
+- **Traffic Filtering**: Allows you to create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
-Network Rules: Supports both inbound and outbound filtering rules based on IP addresses, ports, and protocols.
+- **Network Rules**: Supports both inbound and outbound filtering rules based on IP addresses, ports, and protocols.
-Threat Intelligence

-Threat Intelligence-Based Filtering: Integrates with Microsoft Threat Intelligence to alert and deny traffic from/to known malicious IP addresses and domains.
+- **Threat Intelligence-Based Filtering**: Integrates with Microsoft Threat Intelligence to alert and deny traffic from/to known malicious IP addresses and domains.

 ### Azure Kubernetes Services (AKS)
 A PaaS offering in Azure - Azure Kubernetes Service (AKS) is a managed container orchestration service provided by Microsoft Azure that simplifies the deployment, management, and operations of Kubernetes clusters.
 AKS is designed to handle the complexities of Kubernetes, allowing developers and IT administrators to focus on building and running applications rather than managing the underlying infrastructure.

 #### Key Features
-Managed Kubernetes
+- **Managed Kubernetes**

-Simplified Cluster Management: AKS handles the provisioning, upgrading, and scaling of Kubernetes clusters, reducing the operational overhead.
+- **Simplified Cluster Management**: AKS handles the provisioning, upgrading, and scaling of Kubernetes clusters, reducing the operational overhead.
-Automatic Updates: Ensures that the Kubernetes control plane is always up-to-date with the latest security patches and features.
+- **Automatic Updates**: Ensures that the Kubernetes control plane is always up-to-date with the latest security patches and features.

 ### VPN Gateway vs ExpressRoute or VNet Peering
 Differences in connectivity options.

-## Azure Blob Storage Use Cases
+### Azure Blob Storage Use Cases
 - Serving images or documents directly to a browser
 - Storing files for distributed access
 - Streaming video and audio
 - Writing to log files

-## Service Failure Notifications
+### Service Failure Notifications
 Can be viewed from Azure Monitor.
 Pertinent to virtual machines, resource health events can represent one of four health statuses:
 - Available
 - Unavailable
 - Degraded
 - Unknown

-## Azure Cost Management Solution
+### Azure Cost Management Solution
 Provides tools to monitor, allocate, and optimize cloud spending.

-## Data Transfer Costs
+### Data Transfer Costs
 Inbound data transfers (data going into Azure data centers) are free.
 Outbound data transfers are subject to charges.